mrvautin/expressCart/README.md

 Sometimes you might want some default sample/test data.
 To create this, run `npm run testdata`.
 Remember to only run this initially or anytime you want to reset the data as this function deletes ALL existing data.

+## API

+There is currently a limited API for certain functions of the app.
+Using the API can be done by firstly generating an API key via the Admin login. `Admin > My Account > API Key (Generate) button`.
+Once an API Key is generated it will need to be supplied in a header called `apiKey` to authenticate requests.

 ## Admin

 Visit: [http://127.0.0.1:1111/admin](http://127.0.0.1:1111/admin)